mozilla/www.ccadb.org/cas/incident-report.md

 #### How are reports closed?

 If (1) all Action Items are marked as complete and (2) there are no outstanding comments or questions that need to be addressed, CA Owners MUST clearly communicate in a Bugzilla comment when they believe the report can be closed.
-This is accomplished by writing a short-summary that includes:
+This is accomplished by writing a short summary that includes:
 - a description of the incident, its root cause(s), and remediation;
 - a summary of all ongoing commitments made in response to the incident, if any; and
 - an attestation that all Action Items have been completed.